 - Hunting horns

-To change the key the player must add crooks that change the length of the tubing.
-Pitch is adjusted through airspeed, aperture, and the use of the right hand moving in and out of the bell.
+To change the key, the player should add crooks to adjust the tubing length.
+Pitch is controlled by airspeed, aperture, and the movement of the right hand in and out of the bell.

-Most natural horns are used as period pieces, and they are fairly limited in their use.
-Because players can only play from a single harmonic series at a time, natural horns are not commonly used for more intricate pieces.
+Most natural horns work as historical pieces and have limited use.
+Players can only play notes from one harmonic series at a time, making natural horns rare in complex compositions.

-Advanced horn players may be able to alter pitch to a greater degree by partially muting the horn with their right hand, but this adjustment comes at the cost of tone quality.
+Advanced horn players can greatly alter pitch by partially muting the horn with their right hand, though this adjustment impacts tone quality.

 Fingerhole Horn

-Fingerhole horns are some of the oldest wind instruments known.
-The oldest versions involved the adaptation of animal horns (such as cow horns) with holes in the sides to allow the player to achieve a more complete musical range.
+Fingerhole horns are some of the oldest wind instruments.
+Early versions used animal horns, like cow horns, with holes added to offer a wider musical range.

-An example of a more modern fingerhole horn is the cornett.
-This was one of the most popular wind instruments during the Renaissance and early baroque periods.
-The cornett has a gentle curve, and it was usually constructed from two halves of wood secured together and wrapped in leather.
+A more modern fingerhole horn example is the cornett.
+It was a popular wind instrument during the Renaissance and early baroque periods.
+The cornett has a gentle curve and was typically made from two wooden halves secured together and wrapped in leather.

 Russian Horns

-Russian horns got their start in Russia in 1757, expanding out of the country in the 80 years that followed.
-These horns were typically played by Russian serfs, and the skilled players might be sold as groups along with their horns.
+Russian horns originated in Russia in 1757 and spread internationally over the next 80 years.
+Typically played by Russian serfs, skilled players were sometimes sold as groups along with their horns.

-These horns are designed straight or slightly curved, and they are typically made of copper or brass.
-They have a wide, conical bore, and players use a cupped mouthpiece similar to a trumpet’s.
+These horns are straight or slightly curved and usually made of copper or brass.
+Featuring a wide, conical bore, players use a cupped mouthpiece similar to a trumpet’s.

-This created a unique sound and stage quality while still allowing skilled ensembles to play complex pieces.
+This created a unique sound and stage quality while still letting skilled ensembles play complex pieces.

 German Horn

-The German horn is the most common type of horn you will see in professional bands and orchestras.
-This is a double horn that is in F or B♭, and players control pitch by:
+The German horn is the most common horn in professional bands and orchestras.
+This double horn is in F or B♭, and players control pitch by:

 - Adjusting the tension of their lips on the mouthpiece (embouchure)